We are here to help with your health and your concerns. You can talk to us and tell us what’s worrying you. That’s our job 😀.

 - Make an appointment with any GP to discuss your concerns.
 If you are feeling concerned about your mental health, we want you to get the help you need.

-- We like this website from New Zealand called The Lowdown.
+- A good website for further advice is YoungMinds.
 If you think you have an eating disorder, the Beat website is good for information and support.
 We will be adding more links to this page soon.

 What about LGBTQ+ concerns?